What Education Expenses Are Tax Deductible 2020

 Some professions are required by law to complete continuing education requirements.
 You must follow these requirements to continue to provide the services in that field.
 For example, a Real Estate Agent in California needs to complete multiple hours of continuing education between license renewal periods.
 Not meeting this requirement may mean you won’t be able to operate as a Real Estate Agent.
 Since this is required by law, the IRS will allow it as a deduction.
 Other professions that require continuing education to maintain their status are CPAs and Enrolled Agents.

-You can only deduct the education within the field you currently work.
+You can only deduct the education or academic period within the field you currently work.
 Also, let's say a freelance web developer wants to take a sales class so they can better sell their services.
 Even though this would improve their skills in “selling” their service and they have no intention of becoming a salesperson, the IRS may disallow this deduction.
 Why?
 Because their new sales skills could qualify them for a new business, regardless of their intention in taking the class.

-For example, if you start a web developer business, a class on basic web design would likely not be deductible because web design knowledge would be considered a “minimum requirement” to operate your web design business.
+For example, if you start a web developement business, a class on basic web design would likely not be deductible because web design knowledge would be considered a “minimum requirement” to operate your web design business.
 When determining if the education would qualify as a “minimum requirement” to do business, ask yourself what the minimum requirements are to run your business.
 In the above example, you would ask if it is an industry standard for freelance web developers to learn programming while offering web programming services.